 If your child is older, they may have a special item that they always gravitate towards.
 It may really come in handy to have items that make them comfortable when you’re on your new camping adventures.

 (In case you’re wondering what soother Graci absolutely loves, here it is!
-We have it in pink! <3 Please note that the following is an affiliate link.)
+We have it in pink!

 Make sure to bring enough cleaning supplies

 I can be a bit of a germaphobe.
 To handle this, I usually have hand sanitizer and antibacterial wipes with me.
 When we go into a store, or go to a restaurant, I like to use my antibacterial wipes to clean the areas that Graci will be touching.